 You MUST be willing to let go of your own opinions and be open to those of your team!
 I have found in my 25+ years of doing this, that when a leader gets curious and truly listens to his/her team, 100% of the time it stimulates NEW thinking that is ALWAYS valuable.
 Want some of that?
 DUH!

-If you or your company is in need of an external facilitator, let’s talk!
+If you or your company is in need of an external facilitator or a business coach, let’s talk!

 I know a pretty good one:)